saiyamjain0012/Covid-19-India/README.md

 I'll keep on adding **features and modules** to this tracker to make it more informative and useful.

 For any query or suggestion, please feel free to mail them at saiyamjain0012@gmail.com.
+Do check out http://databoard.in/#/admin/dashboard and please star this repository if you like it.